Skip to content

 8.9%

-Note: Proportion of all Indigenous Australians aged 15 and over, more than one response could be given.
+Note: Proportion of all First Nations people aged 15 and over, more than one response could be given.

 Source: Measure 1.18, Table D1.18.4 – AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Social Survey 2014–15.

-The COVID-19 pandemic is a high risk to Indigenous Australians’ physical and social and emotional wellbeing (Victorian Government et al. 2020).
-Specific concerns have included: lack of accessible, culturally appropriate and culturally safe mental health services; challenges faced by the Indigenous Australian allied health workforce, including those living with high-risk individuals; inequalities within the health system that may affect access to care, particularly in the move to digital and telehealth; and loss of remote community services including fly in fly out mental health care.
+The COVID-19 pandemic presented a high risk to the physical and social and emotional wellbeing of First Nations people (Victorian Government et al. 2020).
+Specific concerns have included: lack of accessible, culturally appropriate and culturally safe mental health services; challenges faced by the First Nations allied health workforce, including those living with high-risk individuals; inequalities within the health system that may affect access to care, particularly in the move to digital and telehealth; and loss of remote community services including fly in fly out mental health care.

-The impact of lockdowns was particularly acute for Indigenous Australians who are deeply interconnected with family and community members, and where caring responsibilities may have been disrupted.
-There were heightened effects on those in, or with connections to, remote communities, where isolation was greater and freedom of movement more restricted; those who cannot access waterways, songlines and country; and those who cannot attend to cultural and sorry business.
-Research on the impacts of COVID-19 and the associated restrictions on Stolen Generations survivors found they had an increased and heightened sense of isolation and loneliness, significant disconnection from family, community, culture and country, and declines in their mental health and wellbeing (Aboriginal and Torres Strait Islander Healing Foundation 2021).
+The impact of lockdowns was particularly acute for First Nations people who are deeply interconnected with family and community members, and where caring responsibilities may have been disrupted.
+There were heightened effects on: those in, or with connections to, remote communities, where isolation was greater and freedom of movement was more restricted; those who could not access waterways, songlines and Country; and those who could not attend to cultural and sorry business.
+Research on the impacts of COVID-19 and the associated restrictions on Stolen Generations survivors found they had an increased and heightened sense of isolation and loneliness, significant disconnection from family, community, culture and Country, and declines in their mental health and wellbeing (Healing Foundation 2021).

 Intentional self-harm and suicide

-Between July 2017 and June 2019, 5,829 Aboriginal and Torres Strait Islander people were hospitalised due to intentional self-harm (0.9% of all hospitalisations of Indigenous Australians, excluding dialysis).
-This corresponds to a rate of 3.5 hospitalisations per 1,000 population for Indigenous Australians.
+Between July 2017 and June 2019, 5,829 First Nations people were hospitalised due to intentional self-harm (0.9% of all hospitalisations of First Nations people, excluding dialysis).
+This corresponds to a rate of 3.5 hospitalisations per 1,000 population for First Nations people.

-Figure 4.8: Rate of hospitalisations due to intentional self-harm, by Indigenous status and age, July 2017 to June 2019
+Figure 4.9: Rate of hospitalisations due to intentional self-harm, by Indigenous status, age group and sex, July 2017 to June 2019

-The first line chart shows that the rate of hospitalizations from intentional self-harm was highest in the 34–44 age group for Indigenous males and highest in the 15–24 age group for non-Indigenous males.The second line chart shows that the highest rate was in the 15–24 age group for both Indigenous females and non-Indigenous females.
-Rates were consistently higher for Indigenous Australians than for non-Indigenous Australians.
+The first line chart shows that the rate of hospitalisations from intentional self-harm was highest in the 35–44 age group for First Nations males and highest in the 15–24 age group for non-Indigenous males.The second line chart shows that the highest rate was in the 15–24 age group for both First Nations females and non-Indigenous females.
+Rates were consistently higher for First Nations people than for non-Indigenous Australians.

 Source: Measure 1.18, Table D1.18.27 – AIHW analysis of National Hospital Morbidity Database.

-In 2015–2019, 847 Indigenous Australians died from intentional self-harm (suicide), a rate of 24 suicide deaths per 100,000 population.
-Suicide accounted for approximately 5.5% of total deaths among Indigenous Australians.
-The age-standardised suicide rate for Indigenous Australians increased by 30% over the decade from 2010 to 2019, with the rate also increasing for non-Indigenous Australians (by 24%) (data from NSW, Qld, WA, SA and NT combined) (Figure 4.9).
-This corresponded to a significant widening (by 40%) of the gap between Indigenous and non-Indigenous Australians.
+In 2015–2019, 847 First Nations people died from intentional self-harm (suicide), a rate of 24 suicide deaths per 100,000 population.
+Suicide accounted for approximately 5.5% of total deaths among First Nations people.
+The age-standardised suicide rate for First Nations people increased by 30% over the decade from 2010 to 2019 based on linear regression analysis, with the rate also increasing for non-Indigenous Australians (by 24%) (data from New South Wales, Queensland, Western Australia, South Australia, and the Northern Territory combined) (Figure 4.10).
+This corresponded to a significant widening (by 38%) of the gap between First Nations people and non-Indigenous Australians.

-This line chart shows that the age-standardised suicide rate for both Indigenous and non-Australians increased between 2010 and 2019.
-The rates for Indigenous Australians were higher than for non-Indigenous Australians in all years, and the gap widened.
+This line chart shows that the age-standardised suicide rate for both First Nations people and non-Australians increased between 2010 and 2019.
+The rates for First Nations were higher than for non-Indigenous Australians in all years, and the gap widened.

 Source: Measure 1.18, Table D1.18.26 – AIHW National Mortality Database.

-This consists of two line charts shows age-specific suicide rates by Indigenous status – one chart for males and one for females.
-It shows that, for males, the rate of suicide was highest in the 30–34 age group for Indigenous males and in the 45–49 age groups for non-Indigenous males.
-Rates were higher for Indigenous than non-Indigenous males in most age groups except for those aged 55 and over.
-For females, the rate of suicide was highest in the 15–19 and 20–24 age groups for Indigenous females and in the 45–49 and 50–54 age groups (10 per 100,000) for non-Indigenous females.
-Rates were higher for Indigenous than non-Indigenous females in most age groups, except those aged 50 and over.
-This consists of two line charts shows age-specific suicide rates by Indigenous status – one chart for males and one for females.
-It shows that, for males, the rate of suicide was highest in the 30–34 age group for Indigenous males and in the 45–49 age groups for non-Indigenous males.
-Rates were higher for Indigenous than non-Indigenous males in most age groups except for those aged 55 and over.
-For females, the rate of suicide was highest in the 15–19 and 20–24 age groups for Indigenous females and in the 45–49 and 50–54 age groups (10 per 100,000) for non-Indigenous females.
-Rates were higher for Indigenous than non-Indigenous females in most age groups, except those aged 50 and over.
+This consists of two line charts showing age-specific suicide rates by Indigenous status – one chart for males and one for females.
+It shows that, for males, the rate of suicide was highest in the 30–34 age group for First Nations males and in the 45–49 age groups for non-Indigenous males.
+Rates were higher for First Nations than non-Indigenous males in most age groups except for those aged 55 and over.
+For females, the rate of suicide was highest in the 15–19 and 20–24 age groups for First Nations females and in the 45–49 and 50–54 age groups (10 per 100,000) for non-Indigenous females.
+Rates were higher for First Nations than non-Indigenous females in most age groups, except those aged 50 and over.

 Source: Measure 1.18, Table D1.18.22 – AIHW and ABS National Mortality Database.